nadav-mal/MachineLearningDigitRecognition/README.md

-# Machine Learning Handwritten-Digits Recognition model
+# Machine Learning Handwritten-Digits Recognition
 <h3>Written by Nadav Malul and Ely Asaf </h3>
 <p>Digits feature engineering used for the sake of dimensionality reduction.</p>
 <p>The hand written digits are given as input from sklearn data sets library.</p>